Australasian Society for Computers in Learning in Tertiary Education

 ASCILITE’s 2024 Contextualising Horizon initiative continues in March with the Technology and Practice Workshops.
 These sessions build upon the work of the February STEEP Workshops, in which community members and affiliates identified the social, technological, environmental, economic and political trends impacting Australasian higher education sector.
 Participants will work collaboratively to brainstorm and identify the technology and practice trends likely to be of significance in the next 12–19 months.

 We have two upcoming sessions for the workshops.
-You need not have participated in the STEEP workshops to participate in the Technology and Practice Workshops.
+You don’t to have participated in the STEEP workshops to participate in the Technology and Practice Workshops.
 Attendance at both technology and practice sessions is encouraged, but it is not required:

 Register for Technology and Practice Session 1: Tuesday 19 March 12–2 pm AEDT